CopilotKit/CopilotKit/README.md

 - For code contributions, [CONTRIBUTING.md](./CONTRIBUTING.md).
 - For documentation-related contributions, [check out the documentation contributions guide](https://docs.copilotkit.ai/contributing/docs-contributions?ref=github_readme).

+- Want to contribute but not sure how?
+[Join our Discord](https://discord.gg/6dffbvGU3D) and we'll help you out!

 > 💡 **NOTE:** All contributions must be submitted via a pull request and be reviewed by our team.
 This ensures all contributions are of high quality and align with the project's goals.

 ## Get in touch